open2b/scriggo-site/get-started.md

 }
 ```

-Build the application directly from the `hello` directory.
+Execute `go mod tidy` and build the application directly from the `hello` directory.

 ```
+$ go mod tidy
 $ go build
 ```